FireChickenProductivity/MouseControlChicken/README.md

 # Mouse Control Chicken
 Offers talon voice customization for controlling the mouse.
 The project currently offers mouse grid systems.

-The system is intended to be useful now but is still early in development.
-There are plans to add more grid and display options as well as commands for dealing with scrolling by voice.

-The project has only been tested on windows.
+The project has only been tested on Windows and MacOS.

 The data directory mentioned below should be created in the talon user directory and called "Mouse Control Chicken Data".